pacemaker82/Compact-Power-Card/README.md

 | Show SoC            | `show_soc`              | If true, appends `| {soc}%` to the battery power label when a SoC source is configured.
 Default: false. |
 | Capacity          | `battery_capacity`              | Set the capacity of the battery in kWh, e.g. `9.5` |

-Example of a basic setup:
+Example of a basic setup, note how battery is slightly different YAML as the card supports multiple batteries:

 ```yaml
 entities: